oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 - Send the tokens to a server controlled by the attacker
 - Store/abuse the stolen tokens

 The recommended defensive strategy to protect access tokens is to reduce the scope and lifetime of the token.
 For refresh tokens, the use of refresh token rotation offers a detection and correction mechanism.
+Sender-constrained tokens ({{sender-constrained-tokens}}) offer an additional layer of protection against stolen access tokens.

-Finally, note that this attack scenario is trivial and often used to illustrate the dangers of malicious JavaScript.
+Note that this attack scenario is trivial and often used to illustrate the dangers of malicious JavaScript.
 Unfortunately, it significantly underestimates the capabilities of a sophisticated and motivated attacker.

 ### Persistent Token Theft {#payload-persistent-theft}